 Bone-Rebuilding Tea.
-All of these herbs contribute in some way to bone health.
+All these herbs contribute in some way to bone health.
 Make an herbal blend with equal parts of oatstraw, horsetail shoots, nettle leaf, raspberry leaf, dandelion leaf and red clover flower tops.
 (You can also add alfalfa leaf and parsley leaf.)
 Boil one quart of water.
-Take the pan off the stove and allow it to cool a minute or two.
+Take the pan off the stove and allow it to cool for a minute or two.
 Add 4 Tbsps. of the blend.
-Cover and steep 30-60 minutes, then strain.
+Cover and steep for 30-60 minutes, then strain.
 Keep covered or refrigerated.
 Drink 3-4 cups a day.
 This recipe is from Linda B. White, M.D. you can read her articles at https://www.everydayhealth.com/authors/linda-b-white/.

 A Bone-Rebuilding Supplement Regimen